Osvaldotr07/curso-python-pip/README.md

 # Game Project

-to execute the game you need to following instructions
+to execute the game you need to following instructions in terminal:

 ``` sh
 cd game